Coregular submanifolds and Poisson submersions: Submanifolds

+On the other hand, for $(x,y) \in F$, we have that whereas reduce to the canonical injection and projection in the first factor.
+Therefore,

+There are three important takeaways from this example: \begin{enumerate}[a) ] \item Any closed subset $F \subset \R^2$ arises as the preimage of a suitable smooth function $f$ \cite[Section 2, Chapter 2]{Hirsch}.
+Therefore, the intersection of the embedding with a symplectic leaf can be very ill-behaved. \item Illustrating our previous point, if we take for $f$ the smooth function then $F \subset \R^2$ is a typical example of a connected topological space which fails to be path-connected.
+(So, in particular, it is \emph{not} a manifold!)

+Nevertheless, that $X$ meets symplectic foliation in a rather pathological way does \emph{not} prevent the existence of a Poisson-Dirac structure on $X$.

+\item Hamiltonian flows of the Poisson-Dirac structure need \emph{not} lie in a single leaf of the ambient manifold.
+Indeed, any non-zero function with non-trivial zero locus is in fact a counterexample to the widely believed claim that the symplectic foliation of a Poisson-Dirac submanifold arises as the intersection of the ambient symplectic foliation with the submanifold.
+We call this a \underline{jumping phenomenon} to highlight the counterintuitive but important fact that the Hamiltonian flow of a function $f_X \in C^{\infty}(X)$ may ``jump" between different leaves of the ambient manifold. \end{enumerate}

+In the concrete example b) above, something more striking occurs: because $X=i(\mathbb{R}^2)$ is \emph{symplectic}, any two points are connected by a Hamiltonian path; however, because $F$ (which $i$ maps into a singular leaf) is connected but \emph{not} path connected, there exist $p_0,p_1 \in F$ which cannot possibly be endpoints of a Hamiltonian path in the ambient manifold $\mathbb{R}^4$ which lies in $X$. \end{example}

-This motivates the following language: given an arbitrary subset $Y$ of a smooth manifold $M$, we shall say that two points $y_0,y_1$ in $Y$ lie in the same \emph{smooth path-connected component} if a smooth curve $c:I \to M$ exists, such that, for some $\epsilon>0$, This is an equivalence relation on $Y$, and we denote by $\langle\langle Y \rangle\rangle_y$ the equivalence class of $y \in Y$.
-In this language, Lemma \ref{lem : basic induced} asserts that the partition of $X$ given by \emph{refines} the partition $\mathrm{S}_X$ of $X$ given by the symplectic leaves of the induced Poisson structure.
+Because a general Poisson-Dirac submanifold may intersect the ambient symplectic foliation in a poorly behaved fashion, the following language is in order: given an arbitrary subset $Y$ of a smooth manifold $M$, we shall say that two points $y_0,y_1$ in $Y$ lie in the same \emph{smooth path-connected component} if a smooth curve $c \colon I \to M$ exists, such that, for some $\epsilon>0$, This is an equivalence relation on $Y$, and we denote by $\langle\langle Y \rangle\rangle_y$ the equivalence class of $y \in Y$.
+In this language, Lemma \ref{lem : basic induced} asserts that the partition of $X$ given by \emph{refines} the partition $\mathrm{S}_X$ of $X$ given by the symplectic leaves of the induced Poisson structure, because any smooth path inside an ambient symplectic leaf is in fact a Hamiltonian path.
+Even when the partition $\mathrm{S}'_X$ consists exclusively of smooth manifolds, it may still be a strict refinement of $\mathrm{S}_X$: